webis-de/small-text/README.md

 ## Acknowledgments

-This software was created by [@chschroeder](https://github.com/chschroeder) at Leipzig University's [NLP group](http://asv.informatik.uni-leipzig.de/) which is a part of the [Webis](https://webis.de/) research network.
+This software was created by Christopher Schröder ([@chschroeder](https://github.com/chschroeder)) at Leipzig University's [NLP group](http://asv.informatik.uni-leipzig.de/) which is a part of the [Webis](https://webis.de/) research network.
 The encompassing project was funded by the Development Bank of Saxony (SAB) under project number 100335729.

 ## Citation